jabinstech/old-website-archive/README.md

-# jabinstech.github.io
-## Jabin's Tech website

-What this is for?
-This is for publishing to my website JabinsTech.net
+# This fork is for an account I have access to at school.
+## For the original Jabin's Tech repo, visit github.com/jabinstech/jabinstech.github.io
+I'll make pull requests with this account when I'm at school.